 There are other conflicts that should be minimized, such as ownership of stocks in individual companies.
 After all, when a justice steps aside from a case due to any conflict, there’s the potential for a 4-4 tie, which means everyone’s time is wasted.

 We believe there’s no reason for the justices to own common stock in companies that may easily find themselves before the justices.
-To fix this, the justices should be required to establish blind trusts, which would give the justices the ability to keep a foothold in the market through a wide variety of other financial instruments while tamping down the notion that they’re not fully impartial when deciding cases that involve business interests.
+To fix this, the justices should be required to either sell their individual stocks or establish blind trusts, which would give the justices the ability to keep a foothold in the market through a wide variety of other financial instruments while tamping down the notion that they’re not fully impartial when deciding cases that involve business interests.